The Company’s corporate governance information and documents.

 It should be clear where these communication practices are described (annual report or website).

-The Company’s website includes a specific Investor Relations section containing all RNS announcements, share price information and details of significant shareholders, corporate governance and documents available for download.
+The Company’s website includes a specific Investor Relations section containing all RNS announcements, share price information and details of significant shareholders, corporate governance and annual documents available for download on the Investors page.
+The website also provides details for contacting the Company about any issues.

 There is feedback to the full Board of any shareholder interaction at each Board meeting.